learn-co-students/dunder-mifflin-rails-review-dc-web-091619/README.md

 - Build out the associations for the models we've created.
 If you look into the `seeds.rb` file, you'll notice that we've put in the desired models and expected associations to make our app work. **However**, you need to change the schema in order for you to be able to run `rake db:seed`.
-Every employee can only be connected to a single dog, and a pet can have many owners.
+Every employee can only be connected to a single dog, and a dog can have many owners.
 - For our index page for Dogs, a user should be able to click on a specific dog and take them to the corresponding show page.
 - The Dog show page should have their name, breed, age and the list of Dunder Mifflin Employees they are connected to
 - For our index page for Employees, a user should be able to click on a specific Employee and take them to their corresponding show page.